danybony/arduino-neuralyzer/README.md

-# arduino-neuralyzer
+# Arduino-Android Neuralyzer
 A Men in Black Neuralizer made with Arduino and controlled by an Android app.

 Presented at DevFest Pescara 2025.